Brooke Roberts (entrepreneur)

 Brooke Roberts is a New Zealand entrepreneur and businesswoman.
 She is a co-founder of the micro-investing platform Sharesies.
 Roberts was the joint winner of the 2020 New Zealand Women of Influence Award in the Business Enterprise section.

-Biography
+Early life and education

 Roberts grew up in Manurewa (Auckland), Mount Maunganui and the United States and attended high school at Woodford House in Hawke's Bay.
 She completed a bachelor of commerce and administration at Victoria University and a master's in finance at Massey University.

+Career

 She started her career in Wellington, working in finance, product and marketing roles at AJ Park, Kiwibank and Xero.

 In 2017, Roberts and six others co-founded Sharesies as an investment platform for New Zealanders.

+Recognition

 In 2020, Roberts received a Distinguished Young Alumni Award from Massey University.